Updated Nov 2019

 November is National Native American Heritage Month.
 Teaching students about the culture, traditions, music, art, and world views of indigenous peoples is important to celebrating our shared sense of humanity.
-Celebrate this month with your students, and check out some of the Listenwise stories and other resources that could be helpful in bringing Native American Heritage Month to your classroom this month and throughout the year.
+Celebrate this month with your students, and check out some Listenwise stories and other resources that could be helpful in bringing Native American heritage into your classroom this month and throughout the year.

 - National Native American Veterans Memorial